jpillora/chisel/README.md

       5000:socks
       R:2222:localhost:22

-    *When the chisel server has --socks5 enabled, remotes can specify "socks" in place of remote-host and remote-port.
+    When the chisel server has --socks5 enabled, remotes can specify "socks" in place of remote-host and remote-port.
     The default local host and port for a "socks" remote is 127.0.0.1:1080.
 Connections to this remote will terminate at the server's internal SOCKS5 proxy.

+    When the chisel server has --reverse enabled, remotes can be prefixed with R to denote that they are reversed.
+That is, the server will listen and accept connections, and they will be proxied through the client which specified the remote.

   Options: